 - The President shall determine the manner in which the principles, policies and strategy of the Chamber are implemented (management authority).
 The protocol shall be countersigned by the President together with the Secretary General.

 - The President shall have the right to issue directives to the Secretary General.

-- The President and the Secretary General jointly shall have the right to issue directives to all other employees and freelancers, salaried and unsalaried, of the Chamber.
+- The President and the Secretary General shall jointly have the right to issue directives to all other employees and freelancers, salaried and unsalaried, of the Chamber.
 He is entitled to ask all these persons individually for reports (written or oral) on their relevant duties.
 He has access at all time to all types of documents of the Chamber.
-He and the Secretary General jointly shall decide and represent the Chamber with respect to the conclusion and termination of employment relationships (employment authority) and take decisions in this regard.
+He and the Secretary General shall jointly represent the Chamber with respect to the conclusion and termination of employment relationships (employment authority) and take decisions in this regard.